sfragkoul/sfragkoul.github.io/pages/about.md

 ---

 Thanks for stopping by!
-If you'd like to connect, feel free to reach out on any of the platforms above — whether it’s for a scientific discussion, collaboration idea, or to share cool glacier pics! ❄️✨
+If you'd like to connect, feel free to reach out on any of the platforms above — whether it’s for a scientific discussion or a collaboration idea!